sikelos13/reactive-thesis/README.md

 ## Instructions

 - Make an external src folder in which you will save your js/ts files.
+- [optional] you can run [ntl] in order to see the available scripts to run
 - npm start in your terminal.
-- Type the directory of your choice at npm start
+- Type the directory of your choice when prompt asks for it
-- [optional] you can run [ntl] in order to see the available scripts to run
-- from npm start find your file/files path
-- run jscodeshift [file-path] -t [codmod-path]/[subAnalyzer.js / pipeAnalyzer.js] -dp -v 2 --parser flow
+- Enter the type of files to parse.

 ## How I built the Scripting/Parsing Tool.

 I worked on plain javascript ,gulp.js and node.js .
 For the parsing we use jscodeshift in order to develope the codemods of our choice.
+We use babel presets and babel cli in order to execute terminal commands within our js files

 ## License